Walter Merricks

-Walter Hugh Merricks CBE, who qualified as an English solicitor, has held a number of senior appointments in legal and public institutions, the best known being his tenure as the inaugural Chief Ombudsman of the Financial Ombudsman Service.
+Walter Hugh Merricks CBE, who qualified as an English solicitor, has held a number of senior appointments in legal and public institutions, the best known being his tenure as the inaugural Chief Ombudsman of the Financial Ombudsman Service between 1999 and 2009.
 He was Chair of IMPRESS, the Independent Monitor for the Press, and the law reform charity JUSTICE.
-He is a member of the Civil Aviation Authority's consumer panel.
-As class representative, he has filed a £14 billion class action claim on behalf of British consumers against MasterCard Incorporated before the Competition Appeal Tribunal.
+He was a member of the Civil Aviation Authority's consumer panel until 2023.
+As class representative, he has filed a £14 billion class action claim on behalf of British consumers against Mastercard Incorporated before the Competition Appeal Tribunal.

+He is currently Chair of the Hornsey Historical Society, and of the Class Representatives Network CIC.
+An active tennis player at the Coolhurst Lawn Tennis and Squash Club, he serves as the Club's Secretary.
+He also chairs his local residents' association, The Chine and Cascade Avenue Residents Association, part of the Rookfield Garden Village in Muswell Hill, London.

 Education

-He was educated at Bradfield College, Berkshire.
+Born in 1945, he was educated at Bradfield College, Berkshire.
 After leaving in 1962 he volunteered as a teacher at Sadiq Public School, Bahawalpur, West Pakistan (now Pakistan) for Voluntary Service Overseas.
-He read for a law degree at Trinity College, Oxford.
+He gained a 2:1 law degree at Trinity College, Oxford.
 While at Oxford he acted and performed in a number of revues and plays including productions at the Edinburgh Fringe.
 There he appeared as Polonius in the first production of Tom Stoppard's Rosencrantz and Guildenstern Are Dead.
 He went on to study at the College of Law and was articled to John Batt, solicitor of the firm Batt Holden of Wimbledon, following which he was admitted as a solicitor in 1970.

 A scholarship from the Henry Malcolm Hubbard Trust in 1971 enabled him to spend a year studying legal institutions in Montreal, Quebec, where he worked at the Pointe St Charles office of Services Juridiques Communautaires, the first community law clinic in Canada.